The Fight (The Office): Production

 "The Fight" was written by Gene Stupnitsky and Lee Eisenberg, while Ken Kwapis served as the episode's director.
 The episode was the first entry of the series to be written by Stupnitsky and Eisenberg; it was also Kwapis' fifth episode directed.
 The episode guest starred comedian and actor Lance Krall, who portrayed Dwight's sensei, Ira.
 B. J. Novak, who portrays Ryan Howard in the series, noted that when the episode was being filmed, the majority of the cast and crew called it "'Karate', or 'The Dojo', since the most memorable scenes involve a karate fight."
 Novak explained that the episode centered on the effects of procrastination "carried to the nth degree".
 However, he noted that it was more memorable as "the episode in which Steve Carell and Rainn Wilson jump-kick each other in public to try to prove a point."

 Several of the cast members had experience in martial arts prior to the filming of the episode.
 Rainn Wilson used to study karate and is a certified yellow belt.
 Krall is a black belt in Taekwondo and was nationally ranked.
-One of background actresses who played a student in Dwight's class was actually a black belt, but was forced to wear a white belt; ultimately, she was unhappy about having to hide her ability.
+One of the background actresses who played a student in Dwight's class was actually a black belt, but was forced to wear a white belt; ultimately, she was unhappy about having to hide her ability.
 Eventually, she vented her frustration by "practically knock[ing] Rainn over when she kicked the pad he was holding", which was included in the episode.
 During the filming of the episode, the protective piece of headgear that Wilson wore actually cut him.

 During the filming of many scenes in the episode, the cast and crew members kept breaking character and laughing.
 Jenna Fischer recalls that she had to film the scene where Ryan reveals that he is working on emergency contacts "about 20 times".
 In addition, Fischer noted that she and John Krasinski kept laughing "about a million times" during the kitchen confrontation between Michael and Dwight.
-During the dojo scenes, cinematographer Randall Einhorn and Krall "lost it" when Michael pinned down.
-In fact, shots of Krall (and several of the cast) laughing made it into the closing scene of the episode.
+During the dojo scenes, cinematographer Randall Einhorn and Krall "lost it" when Michael pinned down Dwight.
+In fact, shots of Krall laughing made it into the closing scene of the episode.

-The Season Two DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include brief shots of Dwight at the dojo and Michael and Dwight preparing to fight, Jim asking Dwight whom he could take on in a fight, Dwight discusses the result of the fight, Stanley confronting Michael about signing the forms, Michael saying that "no one ever lost their job for missing deadlines", and Michael delivering Pam the emergency contact information.
+The season two DVDs contain a number of deleted scenes from this episode.
+Notable cut scenes include Dwight's sensei rebuking Dwight for bringing his pager into the dojo, Angela trying to figure out who ate her pudding, and the sensei revealing that his senpai is not Dwight but a pre-adolescent girl named Alyssa.